mendiolamj/cg-cloud-foundations-wiki/Terraform-Lab.md

 wget https://usaa-aws-resources.s3.amazonaws.com/tf-lab/03+-+with+tfvars/testing.tfvars
 ```

+In the new main.tf file, update the region to `us-west-2`

 Take a look at the variables.tf file - you will see that this is where we define the variable: